 The Program will be subject to strict governance and probity with fair and transparent assessment processes.
-All decisions made under this Program will be made in accordance with the relevant program guidelines and the associated assessment criteria.
+All decisions made under the Community Project Grants component of the Program will be made in accordance with the relevant program guidelines and the associated assessment criteria.

-An independent probity advisor will provide guidance on issues concerning integrity, fairness and accountability that may arise throughout the submission, assessment, and decision processes.
-This will help ensure decisions are made with integrity, fairness, and accountability, while delivering value for money for NSW.
+An independent probity advisor will provide guidance on issues that may arise throughout the submission, assessment, and decision processes to help ensure decisions are made with integrity, fairness, and accountability, while delivering value for money for NSW.